FoxInFlame/MinecraftColorCodes/README.md

 <script>
 <div id="outputDiv"></div>
 ```
 Simple enough.
-Put the string you want in the function ```replaceColorCodes()```, and place the ID of the output element, and voila!
+Put the string you want in the function ```replaceColorCodes()```, and place the ID or class of the output element, and voila!
 You can then do whatever you like with it!
+When using a class, the script will find the first match.

-Do note that only ID's currently work, and the script will probably overwrite anything inside the element.
-I would suggest you use a ```span``` element with the ID of your choice.
+Do note that the script will probably overwrite anything inside the element.
+I would suggest you use a ```span``` element with the class or id of your choice.

 ##Extras
 You might want to get your server's MOTD, but you don't know how to access the server from your website?